apache/flex-site-ng/src/site/markdown/dev-website.md

 ## Open Issues

-1. Currently the `buildbot` job doesn't automatically start as soon as someone checks in something into the `maven-site` branch.
-2. As soon the build works and the content is migrated, we have to request Infa to setup `gitpubsub` to sync the content of the `asf-site` with the Flex projects content in the Infra webserver SVN repo.
+1. As soon the build works and the content is migrated, we have to request Infa to setup `gitpubsub` to sync the content of the `asf-site` with the Flex projects content in the Infra webserver SVN repo.